 You will be offered references of other patients who have had a similar procedure and who match your age, body type, personality (who have volunteered to speak to our new patients and to share their experience).

 We get to know each of our patients extremely well, developing an intimate connection with you to help to you feel as comfortable and relaxed as possible.
-Please see our Patient Testimonials section to hear some of our patients’ experiences in their own words.
+Please see our online reviews section to hear some of our patients’ experiences in their own words.

 After your discussion with your Doctor, you will meet our Patient Coordinator to discuss details of insurance authorization, estimated fees and surgery scheduling.